 - Advanced business management activities

-If you qualify you get preferential treatment such as a residency permit for 5 years and an easier route to permanent residency.
-Permission for your spouse to work and other privileges.
+If you qualify you can receive preferential treatment.
+This can include a residency permit for 5 years and an easier route to permanent residency.
+Permission for your spouse to work and other privileges are also possible.

 It is a point-based scheme where you get points for:

 - Academic Background